How It Works

 Ready to make the workflow quieter?

-Every engagement starts with this methodology.
-We remove what does not belong, then ship the smallest governed path that lets the operator stop watching everything.
+Every project starts with this operating model.
+We remove what does not belong, then ship the smallest controlled path that lets the operator stop watching everything.